Rehgum/LoeffelspracheConverterPY/README.md

             'ie': 'ielewie',
             'au': 'aulewau'}
 ```
-Here you can create or change varieties of the speech, or you can also add additional letters for further "decryption".
+Here you can create varieties of the speech, or you can also add additional letters for further "decryption".

 _coded with :purple_heart: by_ **Fabian Rehme**